apmlabs/ace-box/Readme.md

 ## Troubleshooting
-1. For Vagrant troubleshooting, check [Vagrant](terraform/vagrant/Readme.md#troubleshooting)
-2. Make sure that the cloud account you are using for provisioning has sufficient permissions to create all the resources in the particular region
+1. Make sure that the cloud account you are using for provisioning has sufficient permissions to create all the resources in the particular region

 ## Accessing ACE Dashboard